Nyxie98/iris/README.md

 This is a list of the core improvements over Rayua that drove me to write this.

 1. **Shorter names**.
-I want more code that words in my code.
+I want more code than words in my code.
 Rayua uses the names of the C functions from Raylib, which are quite verbose.
 2. **Pervasive functions**.
 Iris adds logic so that drawing many shapes only takes one function call.
 The basic Rayua functions are direct wrappers of the